Galileo-dev/blockchain/README.md

 ## Introduction

 This project demonstrates a potential use case for blockchain technology in event management, explicitly ticketing systems.
 The DApp allows users to create local wallets, check their balance, purchase tickets, and transfer tickets back to the vendor.
-All deployed on the sepolia testnet
+All deployed on the Sepolia Testnet.

 ## Front End Design